Last updated May 2, 2018

 A: In actual practice, it averages out pretty consistently.
 Some clients don’t call at all, some do call frequently.
 This has to be managed under the components of your Care Plan which relate to Support Tasks and Strategy Consulting.
 Build these costs into the plan, so they are paid-for sessions.
 It’s also important that these be scheduled sessions (e.g. every Wednesday), so things don’t get out of hand.

 Q: What is the best way to go about transitioning existing clients on an ultra-low maintenance plan to a much more value-added Care Plan, with costs that are commensurate with the service?

 A: While a really good Care Plan may not work for all clients, it is absolutely the way to go for a client whose website is critical to his business\ and which adds tremendous value to that business.
 It should not be hard to convince those kinds of clients why a bigger support investment is fully justifiable.

 For long-term clients that you have a great relationship with, the best approach is to simply have the necessary conversation about how your business has grown and you are now providing top-level support, and that, in order to sustain that high quality service, you simply need to offer Care Plan packages whose cost is a more accurate reflection of the services included.

 Q: How many clients can I really take on, if I offer unlimited 30-minute support tasks in my Care Plan?

-A: This depends in large part on what your skill-set is, and how long you have been working with custom WordPress theme development and management.
-If you have a great deal of experience, you can tend toward the high side of numbers of clients, and if the experience is somewhat less than that, fewer clients should be taken on until you become more comfortable with it.
-It’s something you should grow into as your skill-set grows.
+A: This depends in large part on what your skill set is, and how long you have been working with custom WordPress theme development and management.
+If you have a great deal of experience, you can tend toward a larger number of clients.
+If the experience is somewhat less than that, fewer clients should be taken on until you become more comfortable with it.
+It’s something you should grow into as your skill set grows.

-I'd love to hear your thoughts and this topic and how you approach it.
+I'd love to hear your thoughts on this topic and how you approach it.